MDLC01/brainzen/README.md

 - Referencing subroutines before their respective declaration (including recursion);
 - Early exits (including exceptions and exception handling);
 - Dynamic arrays (including arrays of arbitrary size);
-- Any form of interaction with the operating system (due to the limitations related to the nature of Brainfuck).
+- Any form of interaction with the operating system (due to limitations related to the nature of Brainfuck).

 ### Code examples